 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.

 By guest blogger, Andrew Guerra

-A dog who enjoys eating chocolate looks pretty cute, doesn’t it?
+A dog who enjoys eating chocolate looks pretty cute.
+Many dog owners mistakenly assume that chocolate can be used as a reward.
 However, this situation can be health-hazardous.
-Many dog owners mistakenly assume that chocolate can be used as a reward.
 Certainly, your dog will gladly eat chocolate, but what will be the consequences?
 Chocolate for dogs is not only harmful but sometimes very dangerous.

 Thus, chocolate is one of the foods that dogs should not eat, and below there are five reasons why.

 Theobromine is a bitter alkaloid.
 Alkaloids are nitrogen-rich organic substances.
 Theobromine is mainly obtained from cocoa beans, but it is also found in cola nuts and trees of the Holly family.
 Small amounts of theobromine are found in tea tree leaves and coffee beans.
 Dogs do not metabolize theobromine as efficiently and quickly as humans, so they are more sensitive to these chemicals.
 Besides, chocolate contains caffeine, which is also toxic to dogs.
 This chemical is equally toxic to cats.

 Different types of chocolate contain different amounts of toxic substances

 Thus, dark chocolate contains the highest level of theobromine, and milk chocolate contains less theobromine.
 Here is a table of product types and the amount of toxic substances contained.

 |Unsweetened baker’s chocolate||390-450 mg/oz||47 mg/oz|